 Bags of All Kinds – If you’ve ever been hospitalized you know that they give you a plastic bag to keep your personal items in.
 While a plastic bag is better than nothing, it’s also a bit degrading (and the bags always fall apart which only makes it more degrading as you clutch a ripped bag of your personal items to your chest).
 Having a sturdy bag to keep personal items in is much more practical and dignified.

 I’ve always been a big fan of the bags, totes and coolers from Thirty-One Gifts.
 They’re incredibly well made and so useful in organizing many different aspects of a busy life.
-Now I’m an even bigger fan because they’ve added the hero personalization options.
-You can combine the HERO logo with logos for a military service.
-What an amazing way to recognize and honor a veteran.

 Some donation ideas of useful bags:

 - Cinch Sac backpack and a Tall Organizing Tote would be perfect for an overnight stay or for toting equipment and supplies to rehab appointments

 - An Around The Clock Thermal bag would be perfect for carrying medicine that requires temperature control or meals and snacks for diabetics.